Swivel-Finance/gost/docs/lender/Lender.md

 | --- | --- |
 |`uint256` | the amount of principal tokens lent out
 ### lend
-No description
-> lend method signature for element
+lend method signature for element

 #### Declaration